Why can't I sleep? An expert reveals what could be keeping you awake at night

 According to the Sleep Foundation, an irregular sleep schedule, poor sleep hygiene, mental health disorders like anxiety and depression, physical illnesses and pain, medications, and specific sleep disorders could also be the reason you can’t sleep at night.

-We've all been there, at 3am wide-awake wondering 'why can't I sleep?', but the good news is, the most common causes of disrupted sleep can be addressed and you can make sleepless nights a thing of the past.
+We've all been there, at 3 am wide-awake wondering 'why can't I sleep?', but the good news is, the five most common causes of disrupted sleep can be addressed and you can make sleepless nights a thing of the past.

-Unsurprisingly, stress could be the reason you're wondering 'why can't I sleep?' and is one of the main causes of common nightmares.
+Unsurprisingly, stress could be the reason you're wondering 'why can't I sleep?' and is often one of the main causes of common nightmares.
 BWRT psychotherapist Laura McDonald says you may not even realize you're stressed about something, but it could be there on an unconscious level and keep you awake at night.

 You might be struggling to fall asleep, waking up in the night, or feeling even more exhausted when you wake up the next day, and this can be caused by all different types of stress, including chronic stress, such as post-traumatic stress disorder and short-term, day-to-day stress.